ScreenPyHQ/screenpy/docs/module/actions.rst

                 the_actor: the actor who will perform this task.

             Raises:
-                UnableToPerformException: if the actor does not possess the ability to BrowseTheWeb.
+                UnableToPerformError: the actor does not have the ability to BrowseTheWeb.
             """
             the_actor.attempts_to(
                 Click.on(SIGN_ON_LINK),